eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/10_nonfiniteproviderpush/10_nonfiniteproviderpush.md

 # Credential Rotation

-The data destination credentials should be managed by an Identity Provider capable of granting and revoking acesses to the data destination.

-For security, these credentials should be rotated periodically.
-The validity period depends on the specific use case and is determined by the Data Consumer.
-Ideally, it should be the shortest period that allows N data transfers.
+The Data Consumer manages the data destination credentials through a business application.
+This includes granting and revoking accesses to the data destination by defining a validity period for the credentials, as for security reasons, these credentials should be rotated periodically.
+The validity period depends on the specific use case and should be a good compromise between security and allowing an adequate number of data transfers.

-When the validity period expires, the old credentials should be revoked and new ones generated in the Identity Provider.
-The Data Consumer must also terminate the existing Transfer Process and initiate a new one with the updated credentials.
+When the validity period expires, the Data Consumer must revoke the old credentials and generate new ones using its business application.
+This can be a manual or automated process.
+Additionally, the Data Consumer must also terminate the existing Transfer Process and initiate a new one with the updated credentials.